ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-3-3.md

-Chapter 3: Strategies for Building a Relentless Mindset: Creating a Plan for Consistent Practice of Resilience and Perseverance
+Creating a Plan for Consistent Practice of Resilience and Perseverance
 ===============================================================================================================================

 Building a relentless mindset requires consistent practice of resilience and perseverance.
 In this chapter, we will explore some strategies for creating a plan to build a relentless mindset that can help individuals overcome setbacks and keep moving forward.